Julie Hesmondhalgh: Stage

-On finishing her training in the 1990s, Hesmondhalgh was a part of Arts Threshold, a small independent theatre in London, for several years, and worked with Rufus Norris in his directorial debut.

-From 19–29 September 2012, Hesmondhalgh appeared at the Royal Exchange Theatre in Manchester, portraying Sylvia Lancaster in Black Roses: The Killing of Sophie Lancaster opposite Rachel Austin.
+From 19 to 29 September 2012, Hesmondhalgh appeared at the Royal Exchange Theatre in Manchester, portraying Sylvia Lancaster in Black Roses: The Killing of Sophie Lancaster opposite Rachel Austin.
 The play was based on the real-life story of Sylvia's late daughter, Sophie Lancaster.
 Hesmondhalgh won a Manchester Theatre Award for Best Studio Performance in 2013.

-On 23 January 2014, she returned to the Royal Exchange Theatre for her first role since leaving Coronation Street, in the Simon Stephens play Blindsided, which ran until 15 February that year.
-From 12 November to 20 December 2014, she appeared in God Bless The Child at the Royal Court Theatre in London, directed by Vicky Featherstone, playing Mrs Bradley, with Amanda Abbington.
+On 23 January 2014, she returned to the Royal Exchange Theatre in the Simon Stephens play Blindsided, which ran until 15 February that year.
+From 12 November to 20 December 2014, she played Mrs Bradley, with Amanda Abbington in the Vicky Featherstone directed God Bless The Child at the Royal Court Theatre in London.

-In January 2016, she played Vivian Bearing, an American Professor of Poetry dying of ovarian cancer, in Margaret Edson's Wit at The Royal Exchange main stage, directed by Raz Shaw, for which she was nominated for a TMA and won a Manchester Theatre Award for Best Actress.
+In January 2016, she played Vivian Bearing, an American Professor of Poetry dying of ovarian cancer, in Margaret Edson's Wit at The Royal Exchange main stage, directed by Raz Shaw, for which she was nominated for a TMA and won a Manchester Theatre Award for Best Actress in 2017.

 On 30 April 2017, Hesmondhalgh starred in a one-off performance at the Royal Court Theatre, of Lemn Sissay's The Report, directed by John E. McGrath.

 In February 2018, she starred as Renee in The Almighty Sometimes by Kendall Feaver.
 It was directed by Katy Rudd at the Royal Exchange.

 In February 2019, she performed the title role in Mother Courage and Her Children by Bertolt Brecht, adapted by Anna Jordan.
 It was directed by Amy Hodge at the Royal Exchange, Manchester.

+For her performance as Joan in the James Graham play Punch (2025), she won the 2026 Laurence Olivier Award for Best Actress in a Supporting Role.

 Writing and other activities

-In June 2015, Hesmondhalgh performed a script-in-hand scratch performance of her first one-woman play, These I Love, at Gulliver's in Manchester.

 In 2019 Methuen Drama published her Working Diary as part of their Theatre Makers series.

 She is a founder member of a Manchester-based grassroots theatre collective creating work about social issues, Take Back, which she runs with Rebekah Harrison and Grant Archer, and to which she has contributed as a writer and actor.

-She is also a member of The Gap collective, a writing company in Manchester.
-She is a supporter of Arts Emergency and a mentor with the National Youth Theatre.